 In fact, it happens so often that I instruct our staff to put in a mention that this investment isn't for everyone whenever they cover it.
 If you don't want to invest in this stock, I can certainly understand.
 But if you have an open mind toward this black sheep, then you're likely to appreciate what it can do for you.

-Simply take a look at its performance so far in 2011...
+Simply take a look at its performance in the past year...

 Philip Morris doesn't have a complicated business model.
 It is simply one of the most dominant and shareholder-friendly companies on the planet.
 The company does business in 180 countries and owns seven of the world's top 15 global brands in its market.

 But it has also made a mission of rewarding its shareholders.
 In the past three years alone, it has returned more than $12 billion in dividends while increasing the payments per share by 43%.
 Today, the shares pay a yield of more than 4%.